Dassault Mirage III Australian procurement: History

 Their American allies in the Vietnam War lent on the Australians heavily to choose the Lockheed F-104G Starfighter making the choice of the French aircraft highly unexpected, especially since the French government was opposed to the war.
 Mirages entered service in the RAAF in 1965 and were used in a front-line role by seven RAAF units.
 The first 50 were built under the classification of Mirage IIIO(F) to serve in the interceptor role.
 The rest were designated IIIO(A) and equipped to serve in the ground attack role.
 The main additions of this modification were a coat of camouflage paint and the installation of the Cyrano IIB Doppler radar and altimeters.
 When the last 6 were ordered in 1971 the Australian Government asked for two seated versions for training purposes built between 1973 and 1974.
 The specification was enabled by the removal of the Cyrano radar to make room for a second cockpit behind the original and the transfer of the avionics system to the nose.
 This purchase cost A$11 million and allowed the final decommission of the old Sabre trainers.

 By June 1969 all of the original Mirage IIIO(F) aircraft were modified to ground attack specifications.

 A total of 116 Mirage IIIs were built for Australia.
 From the mid-1980s, they were used for the advanced training of future 77 Squadron pilots before their conversion to F/A-18 Hornet.

-For armament French Matra R.530 missiles were initially purchased and in the 1970s, the R.550 Magic was added.
+For armament French Matra R.530 missiles were initially purchased and in the 1980s, the R.550 Magic was added.

 The Mirage III's RAAF service ended on 30 September 1988.
 This long service record was in part due to the fact that it exceeded its nominal lifespan estimated at 1,500 flight hours.
 Several Australian Mirages flew well over 4,000 flight hours.
 The RAAF was in fact planning the withdrawal of the Mirage III fleet in 1979, especially after having been used more than expected.
 However, the aeronautical research laboratories of Fisherman's Bend extended the fleet's life cycle by designing fibre repair patches, which prevented wing cracks from spreading.
 In the event, the Mirage III served the RAAF almost a decade longer than expected.

 The aircraft were stored in 1990 and 50 (43 single-seaters and 7 two-seaters) were sold that same year to Pakistan.

-Mirage A3-3 was the first Mirage aircraft built under license in Australia and was delivered to the RAAF on 20 December 1963.
+Mirage A3-3 was the first Mirage aircraft built under licence in Australia and was delivered to the RAAF on 20 December 1963.
 Initially serving with ARDU, it subsequently served with 2OCU, 76 SQN and 77 SQN at RAAF Base Williamtown.
 After it was retired on 31 March 1987, the aircraft was moved to the Fighter World aviation heritage centre where it is on permanent display with dual-seat Mirage III/D A3-102, also known as "Daphne De Dual".